Steps in a Typical Deliberative Process

 Activities include presentations, testimony, private sector meetings, online outreach, etc.

-- Funding for science, technology, engineering and math initiatives, including stipends for teachers in hard-to-staff areas, 2015
+- Multiple STEM funding initiatives, including stipends for teachers in hard-to-staff areas, 2015

 - Water research funding for NM universities, including aquifer characterization and legal research, 2015